SergioJr-C/Sistema-Front-End/README.md

 -Page index represents your home page, the links in the footer work and are redirectable;

--In the top menu, the "about" item redirects to the iffsvs.html page.
+-In the top menu, the "sobre" item redirects to the iffsvs.html page.